nyxx-discord/nyxx_docs/src/guides/slashcommands.md

 final singleCommand = SlashCommandBuilder("ping", "Simple command that responds with `pong`", []) ..registerHandler((event) async {
     // Handler accepts a function with parameter of SlashCommandInteraction which contains
-    // all of the stuff need to respond to interaction.
+    // all of the stuff needed to respond to interaction.
     // From there you have two routes: ack and then respond later or respond immediately without ack.
     // Sending ack will display indicator that bot is thinking and from there you will have 15 mins to respond to
     // that interaction.